 In general, there are three states of matter.
 These are solid, liquid, and gas.
 Well, there is one more i.e Plasma.
 OKAY, not just one more.
 In fact, there are so many forms of matter that exist in nature.
-But, just because of the demand for the topic, we are only interested in the solid-state of matter that can be further bifurcated into two half i.e Crystalline and Amorphous solid.
+But, just because of the demand for the topic, we are only interested in the solid state of matter that can be further bifurcated into two halves i.e Crystalline and Amorphous solid.

-That’s why we call crystalline solid an ordered solid or simply true solids.
-On the contrary, we call amorphous solids a disordered solid or simply pseudo solids.
-Just to mention, if you wanna know more about the different states of matter especially the plasma state of matter, You can check this article.
+That’s why we call crystalline solids ordered solids or simply true solids.
+On the contrary, we call amorphous solids disordered solids or simply pseudo solids.
+Just to mention, if you wanna know more about the different states of matter, especially the plasma state of matter, You can check this article.
 I can surely bet you will love this piece of article.

 |Crystalline Solids||Amorphous Solids|